Warehouse fresh · 2026-07-02 08:24 UTC

 runsteam, game ~ Poisson(λ)

-log(λ) = intercept + offence[team] − defence[opponent] + home_adv · is_home
+log(λ) = intercept + offence[team] − defence[opponent]

 The Poisson is the natural distribution for count outcomes; in practice it also fits MLB run totals well because runs are rare events across a fixed inning structure.
-The log link means the three ratings combine multiplicatively on the rate scale, which matches how scoring actually works: a strong offence raises expected runs by a proportion, not a constant.
+The log link means the four ratings combine multiplicatively on the rate scale, which matches how scoring actually works: a strong offence raises expected runs by a proportion, not a constant.

 4 · Partial pooling within league